 The comment section has become a key part of WOLF STREET, thanks to our informed, engaged, and thoughtful commenters.
 The comment section is where people add their experience, insider knowledge, data, or points of view, or where they ask related questions that we as a group can try to answer.
-Many readers have told me how enriching they find the comment section.

 This has also been the place to point out factual errors and (sometimes hilarious) typos in the articles.
 We appreciate that.

 This comment section is like a living room where interesting and knowledgeable people are invited to share their views in a comfortable environment, without shouting or invective.
 There is a good amount of disagreement, and that’s great, as long as it is fact-based and civil.

 WOLF STREET is a business, finance, and economics site, not a political site.
 Readers from across the political spectrum are invited and should feel comfortable.
 So when writing a comment, we check our political views at the door, so to speak.
 It’s OK to mention politicians and policy issues.
 It’s not OK to descend into partisan bickering.

 Over the years, I’ve been trying to develop some guidelines.
 But keeping everyone within the guidelines isn’t easy.
 When I moderate comments, I tread fine lines, navigate gray areas, cling to slippery slopes, and walk across thin ice — not always successfully.
 “Errors have been made,” as they say.

 1. Try to stay on topic.
 Comments out of the blue on some totally unrelated issue are potential fodder for the comment shredder.

 2. Do not comment on what you imagine the article says based on the headline or the first paragraph.
 If you haven’t read the entire article, do not comment on the article itself.
 It’s OK to comment about something else that is not in the article.